Trump's 'America First' Agenda Marks Sharp Break In U.S. Economic Policy

 "The No. 1 American-made car was the Toyota Camry," said senior editor Kelsey Mays of the website Cars.com, which compiles an annual index of the most "American-made" models.

 "That may surprise some people because Toyota obviously isn't based here in the United States.
 But the Camry has 75 percent domestic content.
-It's built in Georgetown, Kentucky and Lafayette, Ind.," Mays says.
+It's built in Georgetown, Ky., and Lafayette, Ind.," Mays says.

 In fact, the five most American-made models on the Cars.com list last year all had Japanese nameplates.